-The majority of Norwegian institutions of higher education are publicly funded.
-And the Norwegian government considers access to higher education for all to be an important part of the Norwegian society.
-Thus, there are normally no tuition fees at state universities and university colleges in Norway.
-This also applies to foreign students, no matter which country you come from.
+The majority of Norwegian universities and state university colleges are publicly funded and the Norwegian government considers access to higher education for all to be an important part of the Norwegian society.
+Thus, as a rule, Norwegian public institutions do not charge tuition fees.
+This also applies to international students, no matter which country you come from.

-Most private institutions have tuition fees for all their programmes and courses.
-But the fees are usually significantly lower than those of comparable studies in most other countries.
-Also, foreign students don't pay higher tuition fees than Norwegian students.
+Private institutions charge tuition fees for their degree programs, but the fees are usually significantly lower than those of comparable studies in most other countries.
+Also, international students are treated equally to the Norwegian students, and are not charged with higher fees.